dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 :::info Why changes to previous behavior?

-This release includes a significant rework to `dbt-core`'s CLI and initialization flow.
+This release includes significant new features, and rework to `dbt-core`'s CLI and initialization flow.
 As part of refactoring its internals, we made a handful of changes to runtime configuration.
 The net result of these changes is more consistent & practical configuration options, and a more legible codebase.

 **_Wherever possible, we will provide backward compatibility and deprecation warnings for at least one minor version before actually removing the old functionality._** In those cases, we still reserve the right to fully remove backwards compatibility for deprecated functionality in a future v1.x minor version of `dbt-core`.